constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/introduction.md

 Academics have made efforts to introduce linked data publication methods to make the client participate in the query execution, with the aim to diminish the workloads of the server and still have fast query execution to the client [](cite:cites Verborgh2016TriplePF, Azzam2021).
-The TREE specification is an effort in that direction [](cite:cites ColpaertMaterializedTREE, lancker2021LDS), that introduces the concept of domain-related fragmentation of large RDF datasets.<span class="comment" data-author="RT">Could you give a brief example to readers can imagine what this means?
-Just a single short sentence should be sufficient</span>
+The TREE specification is an effort in that direction [](cite:cites ColpaertMaterializedTREE, lancker2021LDS), that introduces the concept of domain-related fragmentation of large RDF datasets.
+For example, in the case of periodic measurement of sensor data the fragmentation can be made on the publication date.
 TREE aims to fragment datasets in a way that enables clients to easily fetch a subset of it to answer their query fully.
 The data inside a fragment are bounded with constraints that are expressed using hypermedia descriptions [](cite:cites thomasFieldingPhdThesis).
 More precisely, each fragment declaratively describes the constraints of the data it contains, and links to other fragments.
 Since TREE fragments are hyperlinked Linked Data documents, clients must traverse over these documents to find data, which makes Link Traversal Query Processing (LTQP) [](cite:cites Hartig2016) a suitable technique for answering SPARQL queries over it.
 LTQP typically starts with a set of seed URLs that are dereferenced.
 From these dereferenced documents, links to other documents are dereferenced recursively.
 So far, [applications on top of TREE datasets](cite:cites ColpaertMaterializedTREE, lancker2021LDS)